 Bottom Line

-Medicare Supplement costs start around $189 monthly at 65 and climb as you age.
+Medicare Supplement costs start around $189 a month at age 65 and climb as you age.
 Your location, tobacco use and chosen insurance company all affect your premium.
 Beyond monthly payments, budget for the $283 Part B deductible plus any plan-specific copays.
-Comparing insurers during your Open Enrollment Period can cut monthly costs by $50 to $100 for identical coverage.
+Comparing insurers during your Open Enrollment Period can cut costs by $50 to $100 a month for identical coverage.

 Cost of Medicare Supplement Plans: FAQ